e-cordel/ecordel-restapi/README.md

 ### Writing Tests

-If you wanna use db connection on your test you must extend the class `AbstractIntegrationTest`.
+If you want to use db connection on your test you must extend the class `AbstractIntegrationTest`.
 This class will run the docker container and configure the spring datasource.

 ## How to contribute